jalcine/website/src/_drafts/2017-05-15-dokku-app-manifest.markdown

 layout: post
 title: Introducing Dokku Application Manifest
 date: 2017-05-15 11:27:31 PDT
-category: project
+category: projects
 tags:
   - dokku
   - docker
-  - dokku application manifest
   - side project
   - announcement
 excerpt: |
   Dokku is excellent for side projects or client work alike.
-If you're the kind of person who finds themself constantly re-installing and building the same system or want a more deterministic approach to building your Dokku systems, look no further.
+If you're the kind of person who finds themselves constantly re-installing and building the same system or want a more deterministic approach to building your Dokku systems, look no further.
 ---